 Interviews & Decisions

 The MSTP extends approximately 50 interviews per year.
 Applicants are invited to interview via email; followed by a phone conversation with the Director to discuss the applicant’s research interests.
-Interviews are a two-day process.
-Approximately 2-3 weeks after the interview, the MSTP Executive Committee will notify each interviewee with their decision.
+Historically, interviews have been a two-day process.
+During the 2021-2022 admissions season, interviews will be conducted virtually.
+Within four weeks after the interview, the MSTP Executive Committee will notify each interviewee with their decision.

 Applicants who have been extended an offer of admission will be invited to revisit Grounds for Second Look.
 Second Look takes place in April of each recruitment cycle.
 Second Look gives admitted students the opportunity to meet with faculty and current students, as well as explore Charlottesville and the surrounding area.

 - Biomedical Engineering

 If you have any questions, feel free to contact the MSTP Office at firstname.lastname@example.org.